Let's talk about your pain.

 >> Are you preparing for a pregnancy, currently pregnant, or struggling to recover physically after a pregnancy?

 If you have pelvic or abdominal pain, you’re not alone.
 Your pain is real.
 One of every seven women is affected by pelvic pain.
-New research is showing that osteopathy can be helpful in reducing pain and improving function for many causes of pelvic pain.
+Research shows that osteopathy can be helpful in reducing pain and improving function for many causes of pelvic pain.
 Your health is important, it’s worth getting assessed.

 Manual therapy treatment for pelvic pain.